 Royal visits, Headland riots & Harry Colt’s design.
 Established since 1890 these events have shaped the course and club into what it is today.
 One of Cornwalls finest.

 A revered Harry Colt designed course built in 1890.

-To this day, the Club offers plenty of variety for members, family and friends that pay it a visit.
-Throughout the years, the traditions have been carried through, making Newquay Golf Club a place of many memories and where loyal Club members that have shared countless experiences.
+To this day, the club offers plenty of variety for members, family and friends that pay it a visit.
+Throughout the years, the traditions have been carried through, making Newquay Golf Club a place of many memories and where loyal club members have shared countless experiences.